iotaledger/wallet.rs/documentation/docs/specification.md

 | --------------------------- | -------- | -------- | --------------------------------------------------------------------------------------- |
 | format(type: string):string | ✔        | function | Transaction timestamp in various formats.<br/> For example: MM-DD-YYYY, DD MM YYYY hh:mm:ss. |

-#### Transfer
+#### Transaction

-Transfer object required for creating a transaction.
+Transaction object required for creating a transaction.
 It allows end-users to specify the transaction amount and recipient address.

 :::info
 Currently, it is not possible to send multiple payloads as part of the block.
 That is why the _tag_ property is omitted from this interface.
 You can find more details in this [GitHub pull request](https://github.com/iotaledger/protocol-rfcs/pull/18#discussion_r468432794).